 - Foil: To Kusuha — contrast Carla's shapely legs, Stone Wall attributes, and out-going persona against Kusuha's ample buxom, long-ranged offense, and demure attitude.

-- Girly Girl with a Tomboy Streak: Carla is one of the more romantic amongst the girls, and eager to engage in fanservice note .
+- Girly Girl with a Tomboy Streak: Carla is the romantic among the Alpha girls, and eager to engage in fanservice note .
 Carla is also athletic, slightly masculine and her combat stats enable her a degree of toughness over other characters.

 - Guys Smash, Girls Shoot: Inverted and played with — like the Laz Angriff, the Randgrith is also an armored unit with long-range weaponry, but Carla's high defense stat allows her to absorb more damage than other characters, to wit she's endowed with a natural "Support Defend" pilot skill.
 Carla benefits the most by using machines designated to tanking duties.

 - Latin Lover: Is about as flirtatious as Tasuku and persistent in trying to win Yuuki's affections.
 Lampshaded if she's using the Huckebein Boxer."Love and supers both require guts!"